 Beekeeping in Suffolk

 As you will see I also took my drone with me, and managed to get some great photos with that too.
-The one above where you can see us as tiny little white dots, was from 100m above us.
+The one above where you can see us as tiny little white dots was from 100m above us.

-Those of you staying at Woodfarm will get to sample this wonderful honey in your breakfast basket, and we have Standard sized jars available that you can purchase as well.
+Those of you staying at Woodfarm will get to sample this wonderful honey in your breakfast basket, and we have standard sized jars available that you can purchase as well.

 I will bring you news as soon as I have it about the availability of a beekeeping experience next year.
 A huge thank you to Nick for showing me around and sharing his obvious passion for the world of bees and beekeeping.
 Please do visit the East Anglia Apiaries website and have a good look around.